project-jade-garden/jade-garden/packages/cli/README.md

   outDir?: string;

   /**
+   * Silence log outputs.
+   *
+   * Logs that the cli will serve are:
+   * - Info - Before an operation occurs.
+   * - Success - After an operation completes.
-   * Silence warnings that occur before an operation cancels or skips.
+   * - Warning - Before an operation cancels or skips.
    *
    * @default false
    */